 How can I get started in setting up my classes?

 Once you’ve signed up, you can begin setting up your classes in the Teacher Portal.
-Here’s an Educator Onbarding Guide to get you started.
+Here’s a quick video to help get you started.

-What resources are available for teachers using Collisions?
+What classroom resources are available for teachers using Collisions?

 As a teacher you have access to our library of classroom resources and lesson plans.
 You can view and download all of our free educator resources here.

 For each Collisions game, you can download game guides, quick start guides, check for understanding activities, student worksheets, lesson plans, and more!

 Yes!
 As you play the game, progress for you and your students will be saved, as long as you are connected to the internet.